junaidrahim/Hacktoberfest-KIIT-2021/README.md

 ![](images/hacktoberfest-header.png)

-Hello KIITians.
+Hello KIITians 👋

 It's that time of the year again.
 Hacktoberfest 2019 is here.
-Support Open Source and win a free t-shirt
+Support Open Source and win a free t-shirt 😁

 ## What is Hacktoberfest ?

-Hacktoberfest is a month long virtual fest organized by Digital Ocean to encourage and celebrate Open Source Software.
+Hacktoberfest is a month long virtual fest organized by [Digital Ocean](https://www.digitalocean.com/) to encourage and celebrate Open Source Software.
 Hacktoberfest runs for the entire month of October, all you have to do is create 5 pull requests on github to any repository and Digital Ocean will send you a cool t-shirt and a lot of stickers.
 Hacktoberfest is one of the easiest ways for students to start contributing to Open Source.